frnmst/qvm/README.md

 ### Virtual machine hard disk over a network protocol

 If you happen to use a form of network filesystem, such as [GlusterFS](http://docs.gluster.org/en/latest/), you can keep the machine hard disk off the host and put it on another computer.
 There might be a some form of lag depending on the hardware, protocol and network connections.

 An example with GlusterFS might be:

     VHD_NAME="gluster+tcp://server-address/gluster-volume/"${IMG_NAME}"."${VHD_TYPE}""

 This will work provided that you install the QEMU GlusterFS block module package (if it's not already present in the QEMU package itself).

 You should consult the QEMU's manual to learn about all possible compatible network filesystems.

 ## Bugs

 - If you want to use `--remote` and `--vnc` combined, you must first disable any `ControlMaster` and `ControlPath` options associated to the user and host in control of the virtual machine.
   These options can be found in the client's SSH configuration file which is usually `~/.ssh/config`.

 ## License

 Creative Commons Zero (CC0).

+## Trusted source

+You can check the authenticity of new releases using my public key.

+Instructions, sources and keys can be found at [frnmst.gitlab.io/software](https://frnmst.gitlab.io/software/)